Economy dominates Zambia's general election | DW | 11.08.2021

 Incumbent Edgar Lungu — here at his first swearing-in ceremony as president in 2015 — plans to stay on

-MacDonald Chipenzi, executive director of the non-governmental Governance, Elections, Advocacy, Research Services (GEARS) initiative, says there is currently no protection for members of Zambia's opposition.
+MacDonald Chipenzi, executive director of the independent Governance, Elections, Advocacy, Research Services (GEARS) initiative, says there is currently no protection for members of Zambia's opposition.

 The opposition has repeatedly complained that its election campaign has been hampered by the authorities, such as by being blocked from traveling to certain regions.
 According to Chipenzi, the real mood in the country and whether the situation will escalate will only be seen on election day.

-Although there are16 candidates, the race for the highest office in the land will be decided between 64-year-old incumbent Edgar Lungu of the ruling Patriotic Front (PF) and 59-year-old Hakainde Hichilema of the largest opposition party, the liberal United Party for National Development (UPND).
+Although there are officially 16 candidates, the race for the highest office in the land will be decided between 64-year-old incumbent Edgar Lungu of the ruling Patriotic Front (PF) and 59-year-old Hakainde Hichilema of the largest opposition party, the United Party for National Development (UPND).

 It is Hichilema's sixth attempt to secure the presidency.
-It was already a close call in the last election in 2016.
-Lungu beat Hichilema by a margin of 2.7 percentage points, just narrowly clearing the 50% to avoid a runoff vote.
+It was already a close call in the last election in 2016, when Lungu beat Hichilema by a margin of 2.7%, just narrowly clearing 50% to avoid a runoff vote.

-At the time, he had already been in office for a good year and a half, having won an unscheduled election following the death of his predecessor Michael Sata.
+At the time, Lungu had already been in office for a good year and a half, having won an unscheduled election following the death of his predecessor Michael Sata.

 But Zambia has changed since then.
-The landlocked country in southern Africa was once considered one of the model democracies on the continent.
-Today, the country is experiencing worsening poverty, hunger, and economic and ethnic inequalities compared to five years ago, according to the pan-African analysis and opinion research institute Afrobarometer.
+The landlocked country in southern Africa was once considered a model democracy on the continent.
+Compared to five years ago, the country today is experiencing worsening poverty, hunger, and economic and ethnic inequalities, according to the pan-African analysis and opinion research institute Afrobarometer.

-While in 2017, 15% of respondents said they had paid bribes within the past year for a public service, such as police, schools, or health care, that figure nearly doubled to 27% in 2020.
+While in 2017, 15% of poll respondents said they had paid bribes within the past year for a public service — such as police, schools, or health care — that figure nearly doubled to 27% in 2020.

 Protests by opposition supporters in December 2020 — human rights organizations are criticizing repression

-"What we have seen in Zambia, especially in the past five years, is an increasingly brutal crackdown on human rights, characterized by brazen attacks on any form of dissent," said Deprose Muchena of Amnesty.
-According to the organization's report, authorities have detained activists or stopped or dispersed protests through unlawful means and with excessive force.
+"What we have seen in Zambia, especially in the past five years, is an increasingly brutal crackdown on human rights, characterized by brazen attacks on any form of dissent," said Muchena.
+According to the Amnesty International's report, authorities have detained activists, or stopped or dispersed protests through unlawful means and with excessive force.

 The situation is exemplified by the state of press freedom in the country.
 A newspaper and a TV station critical of the government were closed under pressure from the authorities.
 Government intimidation attempts against journalists and direct attacks on them have increased, according to the organization Reporters Without Borders.

-"To prosecute journalists, the government either uses financial pretexts (such as non-payment of taxes … or the various laws regulating defamation and sedition.
+"To prosecute journalists, the government either uses financial pretexts (such as non-payment of taxes) [...] or the various laws regulating defamation and sedition," reads a Zambia detail page on the RDF website.

-In the organization's Press Freedom Index, Zambia has dropped an average of 30 places since 2015 compared to the years since 2000.
+In the organization's Press Freedom Index, Zambia has dropped an average of 30 places since 2015.

-Loyd Mwakwa could be an example of this.
-"I would like to see the cost of living to come down, because at the moment it is way beyond people's pockets," the 25-year-old tells DW, who lives in Zambia's second-largest city, Kitwe.
-He says parties have not really presented political manifestos to voters but have instead focused on personal attacks on opponents.
+Loyd Mwakwa, who lives in Zambia's second-largest city, Kitwe, testifies to this.
+"I would like to see the cost of living to come down, because at the moment it is way beyond people's pockets," the 25-year-old told DW.
+He says parties have focused on personal attacks against opponents instead of presenting political platforms to voters.

-Zambians will also elect a new parliament on Thursday.
-At the moment, only 17% of MPs are women, according to parliamentary data.
+As Zambians also elect a new parliament on Thursday, presently only 17% of MPs are women.

-Juliet Chibuta sees this year's elections as disadvantaging women, especially with the pandemic.
-The director of the National Women's Lobby, a nongovernmental organization that advocates for equality, explains that candidates are expected to fund their campaigns from personal resources.
+Juliet Chibuta sees this year's elections as disadvantageous to women, especially against the backdrop of the pandemic.
+The executive director of the National Women's Lobby, a nongovernmental organization that advocates for equality, she explains how candidates are expected to fund their campaigns from personal resources.

 In addition, to reduce the risk of infection during the pandemic, rallies were banned.
-"This has reduced chances of candidates especially women in making themselves visible," Chibuta said.
-Most of the women in Zambia usually don't have the resources to campaign on radio, television or with posters..
+"This has reduced the chances of candidates, especially women, in making themselves visible," Chibuta said.

+Women in Zambia typically don't have the resources to campaign on radio or television, or even with posters.

-However, the ruling PF party and the opposition UPND campaigned on the streets despite the ban, under the pretext of distributing face masks in the pandemic.
+Regardless, the ruling PF party and the opposition UPND did campaign on the streets despite the ban — under the pretext of distributing face masks in the pandemic.

 This article has been adapted from German.